• Skip to primary navigation

 Make It Now:

-1. Preheat oven to 350° F. Spray one 9×13 inch casserole dish or two 8×8 inch dishes (like what is pictured in this blog post) with cooking spray.
+1. Preheat oven to 350° F. Spray one 9×13-inch casserole dish or two 8×8-inch dishes (like what is pictured in this blog post) with cooking spray.

 3. In a large bowl, stir together the oats, flaxseed, baking powder, and cinnamon.
-Pour the wet ingredients in with the dry ingredients and stir until well combined.
+Pour the wet ingredients in to the dry ingredients and stir until well combined.
 Finally stir in the chocolate chips.
 Pour batter into greased casserole dish.

-4. Bake for about 40-45 minutes, until the edges are set but middle is still soft to the touch.
-I prefer to take it out on the softer side, because it carry-over cooks even after it’s out of the oven.
+4. Bake for about 40-45 minutes for 9×13-inch dish (or 35-40 minutes for 8×8-inch dish), until the edges are set but middle is still a little soft to the touch.

 Freeze For Later: Follow Steps 2 and 3.
 Wrap the dish with a few layers of plastic wrap and either a layer of foil or snap on a lid.
 Freeze.